AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-contents/datafeeds-contents.md

 Every manifest file contains a header, indicating the total number of lookup files, data files, and total number of records in all data files.
 This header is followed by multiple sections containing information for each file included in the data feed delivery.

 Some feeds are configured to receive a `.fin` file instead of a `.txt` manifest.
-The `.fin` indicates that the upload is complete, but it contains no metadata about the upload.
+The `.fin` indicates that the upload is complete, but the metadata that it contains is in an older format.

 ## Lookup files